mariebosq/etik-wordpress/wp-content/themes/hestia/readme.txt

 Hestia is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.4.5 - 2019-05-27  =

+* Fixed editor visual integration with the latest update of WordPress
+* Fixed duplicated comments area when using Elementor Pro templates

 = 2.4.4 - 2019-04-22  =

 * Removed weird scroll on the blog page